KTBC (TV): Early years with CBS

-As a Fox station
+From CBS to Fox affiliation

 In December 1993, Fox outbid CBS to obtain the broadcast rights to football games from the National Football Conference of the NFL.
 In 1994, New World Communications signed a long-term affiliation deal with Fox, which was establishing itself as a major network and was looking for more VHF stations.
 In the case of Austin, the original KBVO-TV (channel 42) was among the top 10 rated Fox affiliates in the U.S. at the time, yet Fox considered KTBC a far more desirable affiliate prospect due to its VHF dial position.

 In late 1994, most New World-owned stations (except for two) dropped their longtime "Big Three" affiliations and switched to Fox.
 On January 19, 1995, New World took over operations of the Argyle stations through time brokerage agreements.
 Nearly three months later, New World completed its merger with Argyle.

-The last CBS network program to air on KTBC was a repeat of Walker, Texas Ranger at 9:00 p.m.
+The last CBS network program to air on KTBC was a repeat of Walker, Texas Ranger at 9 p.m.
 Central Time on July 1, 1995, the day that channel 7 ended its 43-year affiliation with the network and became a Fox affiliate; the CBS affiliation went to former Fox affiliate KBVO-TV, which changed its call letters to KEYE-TV.
 KEYE was the only logical choice as the market's replacement CBS affiliate, as both KXAN and KVUE had long-term affiliation contracts with NBC and ABC respectively at the time.
 As the new Fox affiliate, channel 7 was able to continue as Austin's unofficial "home" of the Dallas Cowboys, because of Fox's rights to the NFC.
 KTBC had carried most Cowboys games since the team's inception in 1960 by virtue of CBS winning television rights to the NFL in 1956.
 For many years, it also carried Cowboys preseason games, though those telecasts moved to KEYE in 2006.